Scorpio962b/project1Flash/README.md

 - Test Reporting
 ---

-⭐ **This project was created as part of my Quality Engineering journey and demonstrates our practical experience testing a fintech application across the UI, API, and database layers.**
+⭐ **This project was created as part of our Quality Engineering journey and demonstrates our practical experience testing a fintech application across the UI, API, and database layers.**